 Answer: Yes.
 Bishop Ough grants permission for pastors to do online communion, which typically consists of clergy offering the words of consecration remotely, and people using elements in their homes to take communion (here is a sample liturgy for online communion).
 That said, he strongly encourages clergy to be intentional about how they do this and to do it well by explaining or using scripture to interpret the meaning of communion and using the words of institution.
 For shut-ins, individuals on their death beds, people who are quarantined, and anyone else who is extremely vulnerable, it is absolutely appropriate and encouraged to serve communion online or using whatever means are necessary and available.

 Question: Can congregations take charge conference votes online during the health crisis?

 Answer: Bishop Ough encourages clergy to first consider whether voting on a particular matter during this period of social distancing is crucial and necessary; if it’s not and can wait until the congregation is able to physically gather again, that’s what should be done.
 If a vote is absolutely necessary at this time, meeting online using a video conferencing platform is preferable because it most closely aligns with the meaning of “present and voting” in The Book of Discipline.
 However, in settings or situations when that isn’t possible, voting in some other electronic fashion is permitted.

 Question: What do you recommend for child care centers that operate within our churches?

-Answer: As of Tuesday, March 17, Gov. Walz is still recommending that child care centers remain open so that the Minnesota work force can continue to operate.
+Answer: Gov. Walz has recommended that child care centers remain open so that the Minnesota work force can continue to operate.
 However, he acknowledged—as we do—that it is understandable for centers to decide to close given the latest health agency recommendations.
 Churches need to make the best possible decision given their own circumstances, and we support you in whatever decision you make.
 Here are a few things to consider as you weigh options: